Last Updated on March 15, 2021 by Julia Wilson

 - Keep cats indoors to prevent roaming and hunting

-- Clean litter trays at least twice a day and completely empty, disinfect and refill with clean litter once a week
+- Clean litter trays at least twice a day and empty, disinfect and refill with clean litter once a week

 - Keep cats off kitchen benches (easier said than done) and if they do climb onto benches, disinfect before you prepare food